 Looking for more egg-based dishes?

 - Loco Moco (Hawaiian Beef and Egg over Rice)

 - Balaleet (Emirati Sweet Vermicelli and Egg Omelet)

 I also made Hazelnut Honeycomb, Buttermilk Roasted Chicken, Mushroom and Wine Ragù with Handcrafted Pasta, and Root Vegetable Terrine (not photographed).

 Hazelnut Honeycomb is a type of sweet candy with a honeycomb-like texture in the center.
 This particular recipe includes roughly chopped hazelnuts folded in the sugar, honey, and corn syrup mixture.
 The addition of baking soda after the sugar reaches a certain temperature gives it that famous texture.
 I love the idea of crumbling it over ice cream.

 Buttermilk Roasted Chicken was an incredibly simple meal full of flavor.
 Pieces of chicken are marinated overnight in a seasoned buttermilk mixture, then coated in flour, browned in the skillet and baked until cooked through.
-This one was Chad’s favorite.

 The Mushroom and Wine Ragù with Handcrafted Pasta was my personal favorite.
 A variety of mushrooms are simmered in a creamy wine sauce and served with homemade pasta.
 It is definitely a delicious comfort meal.

 I made the Root Vegetable Terrine for Christmas Eve dinner and completely forgot to photograph until it was halfway gone.
 I loved the thin layers of potatoes and sweet potatoes with Parmesan cheese and cream.
 It was a huge hit with the whole family including the kids.